-Investment Banking Salary in India 2026: Complete Breakdown
+What Is the Investment Banking Salary in India in 2026?

-Investment banking remains one of the most lucrative career paths in India's financial services industry.
+Investment banking salaries in India in 2026 typically range from INR 12-25 LPA for a first-year analyst at a domestic firm or boutique to INR 15-30 LPA at a global bulge bracket bank.
+Total compensation scales to INR 60-150 LPA at the Vice President level and INR 3 Cr+ at the Managing Director level at global banks, per Glassdoor, AmbitionBox, and IIM placement reports.
 Whether you are a fresh graduate eyeing an analyst role at Goldman Sachs or a seasoned professional negotiating a VP-level package at Kotak Investment Banking, understanding the full compensation landscape is essential for making informed career decisions.
 It is also worth knowing upfront: the high pay comes with 80-100 hour work weeks during live deals.

 India's IB market has matured significantly over the past decade.
 Global bulge bracket banks have expanded their Mumbai operations (with execution centres in Bangalore), domestic advisory firms have scaled their M&A practices, and the overall deal flow — driven by India's growing GDP, startup IPO activity, and cross-border transactions — has pushed compensation upward across every seniority level.

-IB Salary in India by Level: Analyst to Managing Director
+What Is IB Salary in India by Level, From Analyst to Managing Director?

 | Level | Experience | Base Salary (INR LPA) | Bonus (INR LPA) | Total Comp (INR LPA) |